plcnextusa/init.d_Example/README.md

   3. (Optional) If you are making modifications to the filesystem or reading files that require elevated permissions, change the below line:
   ```
-  # Change the uuser that runs the script if accessing files.
+  # Change the user that runs the script if accessing files.
 Otherwise keep as admin.
   DAEMON_USER=admin
   ```
   To:
   ```
-  # Change the uuser that runs the script if accessing files.
+  # Change the user that runs the script if accessing files.
 Otherwise keep as admin.
   DAEMON_USER=root
   ```
   To prevent any issues with bad permissions. **If you do this, you must make sure the init.d file and your Python script are executable as root!**